 Apple pie bites are incredibly tasty sweet treats that are just so easy to make.
 Gooey and delicious, the baked apple is wrapped in buttery crescent roll pastry and flavored with sugar, cinnamon, and crunchy pecans.

 - ¼ cup of brown sugar

 - ¼ cup of white sugar

 - 2 (8-ounce) tubes of Pillsbury Original Crescent Rolls

 - ¼ cup of chopped pecans

 - 1 Granny Smith apple

 PILLSBURY CRESCENT ROLLS: Other brands of crescent roll pastry will work just as well.
-Outside of the US, crescent roll dough is known as ‘croissant dough’.
+Outside of the US, crescent roll dough is often known as croissant dough.

-GRANNY SMITH APPLE: These are the preferred apples for apple pies, but for a less sharp taste you could try a different variety such as Golden Delicious, Pink Lady or Jazz.
+GRANNY SMITH APPLES: These are the best apples for apple pies, but for a less tart taste, you could try a different variety, such as Golden Delicious, Pink Lady, or Jazz.

 PECANS: Don’t have pecans?
 Almonds or walnuts could be used as a substitute.